-- Budget: You can usually get more bang for your buck if you go with a fabric sofa.
+- Cost: You can usually get more bang for your buck if you go with a fabric sofa.
 Quality fabric and framing are expensive, but the same sofa in leather will always cost more.

 The Benefits of Leather Sofas

-- Hypoallergenic: Allergy sufferers often do better with leather sofas because leather doesn’t harbor dust mites, pet dander, and other allergens as easily as the fabric does.
+- Hypoallergenic: Allergy sufferers often do better with leather sofas because leather doesn’t harbor dust mites, pet dander, and other allergens as easily as fabric does.

 - Appearance: A leather sofa can lend a certain elegance to a room that is hard to duplicate in a fabric.
 Leather Chesterfield-style sofas are very traditional, but as a rule, leather sofas are typically more trendy than their fabric counterparts.
 If you like a contemporary or modern look, leather sofas tend to appear sleeker and high-end than most fabric sofas.